edulinq/quizgen/README.md

 ### KaTeX (NodeJS)

-Additionally, to output equations in HTML documents, [KaTeX](https://katex.org) is required.
+To output equations in HTML documents (which includes Canvas), [KaTeX](https://katex.org) is required.
-KaTeX is distributed as a NodeJS package, and this project requires that is is accessible via `npx` (which typically requires it to be installed via `npm`).
+KaTeX is distributed as a NodeJS package, and this project requires that KaTeX is accessible via `npx` (which typically requires it to be installed via `npm`).
 Once NodeJS and NPM are installed, you can just install KaTeX normally:
 ```
 npm install katex